kim-tsao/rhdh-plugins-renovate/workspaces/orchestrator/plugins/orchestrator-common/report.api.md

     // Warning: (tsdoc-undefined-tag) The TSDoc tag "@memberof" is not defined in this configuration 'outputs'?: Array<WorkflowResultDTOOutputsInner>;
 }

-// Warning: (ae-missing-release-tag) "WorkflowResultDTOCompletedWithEnum" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-// Warning: (ae-missing-release-tag) "WorkflowResultDTOCompletedWithEnum" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export const WorkflowResultDTOCompletedWithEnum: {
-    readonly Error: "error";
-    readonly Success: "success";
-};

-// @public (undocumented)
-export type WorkflowResultDTOCompletedWithEnum = typeof WorkflowResultDTOCompletedWithEnum[keyof typeof WorkflowResultDTOCompletedWithEnum];

 // Warning: (tsdoc-undefined-tag) The TSDoc tag "@export" is not defined in this configuration
 // Warning: (tsdoc-undefined-tag) The TSDoc tag "@interface" is not defined in this configuration